sebastianruder/StartupPitchPerfect/README.md

 # Startup Pitch Perfect

-Startup Pitch Perfect - a [battledecks](http://en.wikipedia.org/wiki/Powerpoint-Karaoke) for startups.
+Startup Pitch Perfect - [battledecks](http://en.wikipedia.org/wiki/Powerpoint-Karaoke) for startups.

 Startup Pitch Perfect automatically generates a random startup and all slides of a standard pitch deck (e.g. market, product, strategy, team) based on the __"X for Y"__ trope to pitch to your friends.
 Now it's your turn!